waverill7/Singularity/README.md

 Overview:

     This is a static and strongly typed programming language that draws influence from Python and MATLAB.
-    Furthermore, this language is intended to be clean, intuitive, and reminiscent of the cosmos.
+    Furthermore, this language is intended to be clean, intuitive, and subtly reminiscent of the cosmos.

 Logo: